awni/jiro/about.md

 permalink: /about/
 ---

-This blog is intended to help anyone master machine learning through consistent *practice*.
+This website is intended to help anyone master the math of machine learning through consistent *practice*.

 A set of tags is associated with each problem.
 For example problems related to understanding neural networks will be tagged with `neural networks`.